-Nominations for AGU and Biogeosciences Section recognition open soon!
-Jan 15 2017
+Nominations for AGU and Biogeosciences Section recognition opened as of Jan 15 2018:

 We are pleased to see the visibility of our Biogeosciences Section honorees at the Union level and would like to showcase excellence across the diversity of our members.
 Here are some useful tips for writing standout nominations and some myths and facts about the nomination process compiled by a workshop panel at the 2014 Fall Meeting.
 If you have any questions about the nomination process, please don’t hesitate to contact us.